SUMMER 2010

 Mel's summer schedule continues with a return visit to Greenville, New York in August to conduct a five-day, indoor/outdoor workshop for Hudson River Valley Art Workshops.
 Situated in the foothills of the beautiful Catskill Mountains in Greene County, the town of Greenville offers much in sightseeing and has numerous hiking and walking trails.
 Located in the center of town is the George V. Vanderbilt Park with its 156 acres.
 It has over two miles of nature trails that includes a pond, meadows, forest, open fields, and barns, one of which dates back to the 1840s.
 There are many museums and historic sites to visit.
 Hudson River Valley Art Workshops owns Greenville Arms 1889 Inn, a quaint bed & breakfast where students are welcome to stay.
 Offering a relaxing atmosphere and delicious meals, this charming Victorian inn has comfortable rooms, lovely grounds and gardens, and an outdoor pool.
 This five-day workshop will consist of three days painting landscapes and people in landscapes and two days painting the clothed figure on location.
 This popular workshop tends to fill up quickly so our suggestion is to register early!

-CHECK OUT OUR FALL 2010 PAGE.
+CHECK OUT OUR WINTER, SPRING, AND FALL 2010 PAGES.